larssb/HealOps/ReadMe.md

     - This property controls what the self-update feature will update.
 There are three options:
         > All = Everything will be updated.
 HealOps itself, its required modules and the HealOps packages on the system.
         > HealOpsPackages = Only HealOps packages will be updated.
-        > HealOps = Only HealOps itself and its requird modules will be updated.
+        > HealOps = Only HealOps itself and its required modules will be updated.
     - It is controlled by setting it to one of the above three values in the HealOpsConfig json file or when installing HealOps with the Install-HealOps deploy script.

     ''On HealOps packages''